-Do you need original citizenship and identity documents?
+Do you need the original citizenship or identity documents?

 Yes.
-We need the original citizenship and identity documents, or copies that have been certified by the issuing agency.
+The county office needs the original citizenship and identity documents, or copies that have been certified by the issuing agency.

-Can I mail my proof?
+Can I mail my proof of citizenship or identity?

 Yes.
-The county will make copies and mail them back to you.
+The county will make copies and mail the originals back to you.
 Or, you can take your documents to your local social services office.
 Ask them to make copies and give them back right away.